 This one is a real treat of colour.
+A martini made with saffron is beautiful to look at, with interesting, subtle botanicals.

 I cannot claim credit for the original recipe.
 It has been created before at the incomparable martini setting – Dukes Bar, although they made it with vodka.
 You can see an instructional video by the venerable Toni Miccilota here.